Mechanism Design with Sequential-Move Games: Revelation Principle: Model

 Following the tradition, we say:

-For implementation in weak dominance, obvious dominance and strong-obvious dominance, it suffers no loss of generality to focus on perfect-information games only, which is immediately implied by their definitions, and the proof is relegated to Appendix \ref{sec:lem:osp:perfect}.\footnote{ Lemma \ref{lem:osp:perfect} was previously proved in \cite{iayg2018}, \cite {mppt2023}, \cite{sbyg2017}, and \cite{am2020}, and they used it to establish several versions of revelation principles for OSP and SOSP.}
+For implementation in obvious dominance and strong-obvious dominance, it suffers no loss of generality to focus on perfect-information games only.
+This is described by the following lemma, which has been proved in \cite {iayg2018}, \cite{mppt2023}, \cite{sbyg2017}, and \cite{am2020}.

-\begin{lemma} Consider a solution concept $\varrho \in \left\{ \text{dominance, obvious dominance, strong-obvious dominance}\right\} $.
-An SCF $f:\Theta \longrightarrow Z$ is $\varrho $-implementable if and only if there exist $G\in \mathcal{G}^{\text{PI}}$ and $S\in \mathcal{S}^{G\text{-} \varrho }$ such that $S$ implements $f$. \end{lemma}
+\begin{lemma} Consider a solution concept $\varrho \in \left\{ \text{obvious dominance, strong-obvious dominance}\right\} $.
+An SCF $ f:\Theta \longrightarrow Z$ is $\varrho $-implementable if and only if there exist $G\in \mathcal{G}^{\text{PI}}$ and $S\in \mathcal{S}^{G\text{-}\varrho }$ such that $S$ implements $f$. \end{lemma}